solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 2) pyrites,

-3) small, flattened, angular grains, which are distinguished by their blackish gray color, shell-like breakage, glistening appearance, and greater hardness,
+3) small, flattened, angular grains, which are distinguished by their dark gray color, shell-like breakage, glistening appearance, and greater hardness,

 4) still other tiny kernels of a white and yellow color that are translucent and shimmering.
 According to his analysis, the meteoritic stone is comprised of: